gvwilson/thirdbit/_posts/2015/2015-01-05-scf-nominations.md

   Please visit the list of current members to see who is eligible to stand and vote in our election.
-  If you believe you qualify as a member but are not listed there, please contact us as soon as possible&mdash;we've done our best to keep our records up to date, but are missing several people who taught in the second half of 2014.
+  If you believe you qualify as a member but are not listed there, please contact us as soon as possible–we've done our best to keep our records up to date, but are missing several people who taught in the second half of 2014.
 </p>